 The Aussie does what the Aussie wants to do and if the Aussies want to get naked there’s nobody who will stop them.

 No seriously, it seems like Australia and NZ are doing quite well in liberating naturism.
 We haven’t been there (yet) but from browsing the internet there seem to be quite some naturist campings and resorts.
 Also the first naturist backpacker hostel was founded there, now that’s futuristic.
 We wonder how that is going…

-Africa, Asia and the Middle East
+Nudism in Africa, Asia and the Middle East

 In the middle East there’s no such thing as naturism.
 Period.
 And of course it all has to do with religion and the lack of female emancipation.
 We won’t discuss this here because we’re planning to write a whole post about it later but as far as we know there’s a high probability that certain body parts will be chopped off if they leave the bathroom uncovered (1).

 The exception here is Israel which does count several naturist organizations.

 Maybe Dubai could also be different, if someone knows, please share with us.

 Asia and Africa are much comparable with the Middle East for the exact same reasons (2).
 Although you might find some naturist beaches or resorts over there, they will be mostly be used exclusively by the Western tourist.

 (1) It has pointed out to us that this is of course depending on the regime.
 Most Muslim regimes don’t use severe physical punishments for these kinds of crime.